eda-ricercatore/admin-notes/skill-set/lower-level-roles/ece-roles-lower-level/embedded-sys-roles.md

 	- Experience developing Boot ROMs, Boot Loaders (UBoot, LK, etc), firmware and integration of the same with the Linux software stack.
 	- Experience with RTOSes such as FreeRTOS or Zephyr
 	- Experience with C++.
++ Knowledge of Yocto build system (or any other embedded build tool).
 + skill set:
 	- We at SiFive are proud to take a software first approach to develop tools and frameworks that achieve cutting edge performance without compromising quality for the SiFive Intelligence processor family.
 The SiFive Intelligence processors deliver AI acceleration for the edge and beyond.
 SiFive intelligence builds on RISC-V Vectors (RVV) allowing SiFive to design Core IPs that deliver performance, are optimized for power and area, but do not sacrifice flexibility or programmability.
 Our software stack is codesigned with the hardware and developed with scalability and quality in mind.
 Join us to develop revolutionary software from the ground up!
 	- SiFive is seeking an experienced System Software Engineer for our System Software group.
 The SiFive System Software group develops critical software components for our Core and Intelligence processors, from firmware and bare-metal to high-level OS and AI runtime code.
 The team is global, spanning several worldwide sites, working together as one group.
 We believe that engineers create most of the value in the company.
 Our management chain has a strong engineering and software development background.
 We believe in open, honest, and direct communication; mutual respect; and seek strong communicators and listeners.